txyon/MoNE_Portfolio/README.md

 ## Hey!
 Is this thing on?
 ### Space-based object detection optimisation with neuromorphic cameras

-This experiment aimed to track the effects manipulating a neuromorphic camera's biases had on object detection in an adverse lighting simulation replicating a star cluster in the night sky.
+This experiment aimed to track the effects manipulating a neuromorphic camera's biases had on object detection.
+The concept was to either have a neuromorphic camera move move acrross a replicated star cluster or visa versa in a controled low light enviroment.

 The set-up placed a neuromorphic camera on a GRBL-controlled carriage driven by stepper motors, which was then programmed to sweep over a simulated star field in a "Darkroom."

 <p align="center">
   <img src="ImagePlots/ExperimentSetup.jpg" alt="Experimental Setup" style="width:400px;" />